sickozell/SickoCV/README.md

 #### Context Menu

-**Click Presets**
+- **Click Presets**
 There are 3 predefined types of audio clicks, each one with beat and bar sample.

-**Load BEAT click / Load BAR click**
+- **Load BEAT click / Load BAR click**
 Audio clicks can be customized loading wav sample using "Load BEAT" and "Load BAR" options.

-**Beat pulses also on Bar**
+- **Beat pulses also on Bar**
-when ticked, BAR pulses on the BAR output are duplicated on the BEAT output.
+When ticked, BAR pulses on the BAR output are duplicated on the BEAT output.

-**On Run**
+- **On Run**
-- "Beat Reset" resets metronome when the Run Button is switched on.
+"Beat Reset" resets metronome when the Run Button is switched on.
-- "Reset Pulse" sends a reset pulse on Reset output when the Run Button is switched on.
+"Reset Pulse" sends a reset pulse on Reset output when the Run Button is switched on.

-**On Stop**
+- **On Stop**
 This submenu is the same as the previous one but when the Run Button is switched off.

 ## CvRouter CvSwitcher